 BLACK HISTORY MONTH IS THE REMEMBRANCE OF NOTABLE PEOPLE AND EVENTS IN AFRICAN AMERICAN HISTORY THAT HAS BEEN CELEBRATED ANNUALLY IN THE UNITED STATES IN FEBRUARY SINCE 1976.
 THE REMEMBRANCE HAS ITS ROOTS IN 1926 BY HISTORIAN CARTER G. WOODSON.
 HE CHOSE THE SECOND WEEK IN FEBRUARY BECAUSE IT MARKED THE BIRTHDAYS OF TWO AMERICANS WHO GREATLY INFLUENCED THE LIVES AND SOCIAL CONDITIONS OF AFRICAN AMERICANS: FORMER PRESIDENT ABRAHAM LINCOLN AND ABOLITIONIST AND FORMER SLAVE FREDERICK DOUGLASS.

 The Washington Wizards are proud to honor the great and countless contributions of African Americans.
-In addition to events throughout the community, the wizards will spotlight and honor various African Americans making a positive difference in their communities.
+In addition to events throughout the community, the Wizards will spotlight and honor various African Americans making a positive difference in their communities.
 The spotlights will take place during four Wizards home games in February.
-The Wizards will honor individuals that are making a difference in their communities using the pillars supported by the Monumental Sports & Entertainment Foundation.
-The five pillars are hunger and homelessness, military and veteran, health and fitness, education and youth basketball.
+The Wizards will honor individuals that are making a difference in their communities using the pillars supported by the Wizards community relations department.
+The five pillars are Education, Pediatric Health and Fitness, Hunger and Homelessness, Military and Veteran, and Youth Basketball.

 MSE Pillar: Education